s9w/preTeX/README.md

 ![](https://raw.githubusercontent.com/s9w/preTeX/master/docs/sub_superscript.png)

-Conservative means that the whitespace before and after both have be one more more whitespaces.
+Conservative means that there has to be whitespace before and after.
 The content can be any alphanumeric character plus any of +, -, +, = and commas.

-Aggressive means the whitespace before is optional and the whitespace after can be a number of "reasonable" things, i.e. whitespace, end of string, ending braces or another operator.
+Aggressive means the whitespace before is optional and after there has to one of a number of "reasonable" things, i.e. whitespace, end of string, ending braces or another operator.

-All modes preserves whitespace and only braces things that need them (two or more characters).
+All modes preserves whitespace and only brace things that need them (two or more characters).
 Following examples demonstrate its use and also that its careful enough to not change ugly but correct latex code

 ```latex
 x_1,x_2,x_3         % not touched